pg9-dev/datahouse_assignment/README.md

 The server expects and responds with `json`.
 The json parsing is handled by an express middleware.

-This project is packaged via npm(npm and node is pre-requisites for running the project); the respective package.json file contains all required scripts.
+This project is packaged via npm(npm and node are pre-requisites for running the project); the respective package.json file contains all required scripts.

 --------------------------------------------------------------------------------
 #### All commands are to be entered in the home directory of the project.
-Node.js and npm is a pre-requisites for running the project.
+Node.js and npm are a pre-requisites for running the project.
 ##### In order to the run the project, the dependencies need to be installed first.
-To install all dependencies:
+To install all dependencies, use:

 ```
 `npm install`